 Grouped into four themes (environment, labour and human rights, ethics, and sustainable procurement), 21 criteria are analysed every year and used by EcoVadis to assess the quality of a company’s sustainability management system.

-In 2020, HighCo was awarded the Platinum label, positioning the Group in the top 1% of all suppliers assessed by EcoVadis across all categories.
+In 2021, and for the second year in a row, HighCo was awarded the Platinum label, positioning the Group in the top 1% of all suppliers assessed by EcoVadis across all categories.